Glass Room Extension Cost

 Glass Type and Quality

-As glass is the main component in a glass room, the different types of glass you have as an option impact the price quite greatly.
+As glass is the main component in a glass extension, the different types of glass you have as an option impact the price quite greatly.
 Simple single-glazing glass can be obtained for as little as £200 per m², but it will offer little thermal performance and may be more susceptible to damage.
-Double and triple glazing is much more appropriate for a glass room extension, costing between £300-£450 per m², and even higher quality triple glazing glass with UV protection tops the range at around £500 per m².
+Double and triple glazing is much more appropriate for a glass extension, costing between £300-£450 per m², and even higher quality triple glazing glass with UV protection tops the range at around £500 per m².

 Location and Property Type

 The type of property you live in can impact the price, mainly based on access and size.
-If you have a semi-detached home, you probably won't have a space as large as that of a full detached, but this really depends on a project-by-project basis and, of course, how big you want your glass room to be.
+If you have a semi-detached home, you probably won't have a space as large as that of a full detached, but this really depends on a project-by-project basis and, of course, how big you want your glass extension to be.
 On another note, the price of materials and labour differs from region to region, so you may see that highlighted as you begin to attain quotes.

 Custom Features